EliLauff/b_corporation_searchable_database/README.md

 That's it!
 You're now a master.
 This database was designed to be simple in both design and usage.

+**Additional Help**

+A video demo has been uploaded in the root directory of this repository to demonstrate usage of the database.

 ## Contributors

 - Eli Lauffenburger